Associate Professor of War Studies

 - Julia Welland, Simona Sharoni, Linda Steiner and Jennifer Pedersen (2016), Handbook on Gender and War, Cheltenham: Edward Elgar Publishing.

-- Julia Welland (forthcoming), 'Gender and war' in Routledge Handbook on Gender and Security edited by Caron E. Gentry, Laura Sjoberg and Laura Shepherd, Abingdon: Routledge.
+- Julia Welland (2019), 'Gender and war' in Routledge Handbook on Gender and Security edited by Caron E. Gentry, Laura Sjoberg and Laura Shepherd, Abingdon: Routledge.

 - Julia Welland and Simona Sharoni (2016), 'Revisiting the relationship between gender and war: reflections on theory, research, activism and policy' in in Handbook on Gender and War, Julia Welland et al (eds), Cheltenham: Edward Elgar Publishing.